jenningsanderson/full-history-utils/README.md

 Available commands:

-	download	Download the latest history file to this directory. extract-cities	Extract all of the cities located in the bboxes directory out of the history file. extract-countries	Extract all of the cities in the bboxes directory extract <name>	Extract the bbox file located in the bboxes directory.
+	download	Download the latest history file to this directory. extract <name>	Extract any of the bbox files located in the bboxes directory.

 Also available here are various osmium-extract configuration files for a variety of analysis needs.